 Assurance of Salvation

 Arminius seemed to be vague on the subject of persistence in salvation.
 But it appears he accepted the possibility that a person could walk away from the faith and be lost.
 The early Remonstrants expressed that it was a subject that needed more study and, at least initially, declined to take a position.
 Charles Wesley, the most prominent Arminian after Arminius himself, believed that salvation could be lost.
 Generally, those who hold to classical Arminianism accept that it is possible for a person to walk away from their faith.
-They would generally be called 5 point Arminians.
-Those who would argue that salvation cannot be lost are thought of as 4 point Arminians.
+They would generally be called 5-point Arminians.
+Those who argue that salvation cannot be lost are considered 4-point Arminians.

 So if it is possible for one to lose their salvation, to fall from grace, is it possible to have an assurance of your salvation?
 The answer to that depends to a large extent on what would cause you to lose your salvation.

-I knew a godly young couple many years ago and the young man told me something that stunned me at the time and is something I have never forgotten.
-He said that if he were to look at a woman with lust in his heart, step out into the road and get hit by a truck and die, he would go to hell.
+I met a godly young couple many years ago, and the young man told me something that stunned me at the time and is something I have never forgotten.
+He said that if he were to look at a woman with lust in his heart, step out into the road, get hit by a truck, and die, he would go to hell.
 His salvation was dependent on seeking forgiveness for each sin as he committed it.

 Is There An Unforgivable Sin?

 If I don’t lose my salvation with every sin, are there any specific sins that can remove me from God’s grace?
-1 John 5:16 says that “There is sin that leads to death; I do not say that one should pray for that.”
-What is this sin that leads to death; sin that we should not even bother to pray for?
+1 John 5:16 says, “There is sin that leads to death; I do not say that one should pray for that.”
+What is this sin that leads to death, sin that we should not even bother to pray for?
 John seems to define two categories of sin, some that are forgivable and some that are not.

 Turning Your Back on the Gospel

-And this would seem to be the key in the issue of losing one’s salvation.
-Have you abandoned your faith and the grace of God, either for a different gospel, or just to return to the world?
+And this would seem to be the key to the issue of losing one’s salvation.
+Have you abandoned your faith and the grace of God, either for a different gospel or just to return to the world?
 If so, then you have not endured to the end, and are not saved.

 I can have an assurance of my salvation.
 As long as I am faithful and serving God, as long as faith persists, I am saved.
 If I fall short of perfection, my salvation is not impacted.
 If I am not growing fast enough, it does not impact my salvation.
 But if I abandon my faith in Jesus, turning away from the gospel proclaimed in the Bible, I am not saved, and never was in the first place.
 It is because of a choice on my part to take my hand from the plow and turn away (Luke 9:62).

 The views expressed in this post are mine and are not held by all Arminians.
-Regardless of your stand on eternal security, if you accept the doctrines of total depravity, unlimited atonement, conditional election, and resistible grace, you are an Arminian.
+Regardless of your stand on eternal security, you are an Arminian if you accept the doctrines of total depravity, unlimited atonement, conditional election, and resistible grace.